cuptea/kai.londenberg/README.md

 These are the facts:

 * Kai Londenberg has a daily updated copy of the python package index in his head.
+* Kai Londenberg can parse SPDX regexes in his head :)
+* Kai Londenberg knows all SPDX licenses by heart.